alilotfi23/Terraform-JCasC-K8s/README.md

 ## terraform provider file
 A provider in Terraform is a plugin that enables interaction with an API.
 This includes Cloud providers and Software-as-a-service providers.
 The providers are specified in the Terraform configuration code.
 They tell Terraform which services it
 ## terraform versions file
-Stick to a provider version that ensures there are no breaking changes.
+You can stick to a provider version that makes sure there are no breaking changes.
 ## terrafprm main file
 main.tf will contain the main set of configurations for your module.
 # run terraform code